Jason-Hargrove/100-days-of-code-part-3/README.md

 # 100 Days Of Code - logs

+### Day 20: Mar 28, 2023

+**Today's Progress:** Worked overtime - the regular job - troubleshooting pipelines and unit testing with jest.

+**Thoughts:** May sound like a cheep out using actual work for this - dodging TypeScript today - but I'm beat.

 ### Day 19: Mar 27, 2023

 **Today's Progress:** Refactored component that was using Options API, to using Composition API with TypeScript.